NERSCPowering Scientific Discovery for 50 Years

 The Superfacility concept is a framework for integrating experimental and observational instruments with computational and data facilities.
 Data produced by light sources, microscopes, telescopes, and other devices can stream in real-time to large computing facilities where it can be analyzed, archived, curated, combined with simulation data, and served to the science user community via powerful computing, storage, and networking systems.
 Connected with high-speed programmable networking, this superfacility model is more than the sum of its parts.
 It allows for discoveries across data sets, institutions, and domains and makes data from one-of-a-kind facilities and experiments broadly accessible.

-The NERSC Superfacility project is designed to identify this concept's technical and policy challenges for an HPC center.
+The NERSC Superfacility project is designed to identify this concept’s technical and policy challenges for an HPC center.
 It coordinates and manages the work to address these challenges in partnership with target science teams.
-It is designed to ensure that the solutions developed are widely useful (rather than one-off engagements) that will scale to multiple user groups and will be scalable for NERSC staff to support.
+It is designed to ensure that the solutions developed are widely useful (rather than one-off engagements), scale to multiple user groups, and are scalable for NERSC staff to support.

 Services in Development